 We recognize that Using Slack Chat may be new for many of you, so we’ve tried to pull together a handful of the most helpful Slack Help documents to help you get comfortable with our Chat so you can get your support questions answered quickly and efficiently.
+You should also familiarize yourself with our Support Policy, because that does indicate what we will and won’t handle on our Slack Chat.

 Where should I post Questions?